austinyi/NetOTC/README.md

 In order to the mass assigned to a pair of edges `(x1, x2)` and `(y1, y2)`, compute `node_alignment(x1, y1)*gotc((x1, y1), (x2, y2))`.
 For an example of this, please refer to `pc_align_exp.m`.

 ## Running Experiments and Examples
 Code for reproducing the examples and experimental results described in the paper may be found in the folders `examples` and `experiments`.
 Note that you will have to modify any directories in the scripts before you run them.
-Moreover, the classification experiment code should be run with `longleaf=0`.
+Moreover, the isomorphism and classification experiment code should be run with `longleaf=0`.

 ## Citing this Repository
 If you wish to cite our work, please use the following BibTeX code:
 ```
-@article{o2021graph,
+@article{yi2021graph,
-  title={Graph Optimal Transport with Transition Couplings of Random Walks},
+  title={Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks},
-  author={O'Connor, Kevin and Yi, Bongsoo and McGoff, Kevin and Nobel, Andrew B},
+  author={Yi, Bongsoo O'Connor, Kevin and McGoff, Kevin and Nobel, Andrew B},
   journal={arXiv preprint arXiv:2106.07106},
   year={2021}
 }